spiral/docs/grpc/service.md

 • app/src/GPBMetadata/Calculator.php
 ```

-The code will be automatically moved into proper place.
+The code will be moved into the proper place automatically.

 ## Implement Service
 Implement the `CalculatorInterface` located in `app/src/Calculator` in order to make your service work: